 You are currently viewing Winter Skin

 During winter, the cold temperatures and the drop in humidity rob the air of moisture, leaving your skin feeling dry.
 Inevitably, heaters get turned on and we have hot showers or run hot baths for the children.
-But this only adds to the problem of dry skin, as heating removes more moisture from the air, and the longer we sit in hot water, the more moisture leaves our skin.
+But this only adds to the problem of winter (dry, itchy) skin, as heating removes more moisture from the air, and the longer we sit in hot water, the more moisture leaves our skin.
 Certain soaps and chemicals, such as those found in cleaning products, also dry out skin, as do alcohol-based or perfumed moisturisers.
 And scrubbing the skin, especially with a lot of soap, doesn’t help either.

 • Limit bath or shower time, and avoid using very hot water.
 If children have been inside all day, they shouldn’t be too grubby, and a quick wash down will do.